scramjetorg/platform-docs/README.md

 What we also do on the host level is that we apply a set of algorithms to optimize and speed up data processing execution in sequences.
 > We call our processing optimization algorithms **"IFCA"** meaning "Intelligent Function Composition Algorithms".

-You can interact with host using our dedicated STH CLI that will help you with both sequences deployment, running it and monitoring.
+You can interact with host using our dedicated STH CLI that will help you with sequences deployment, running it and monitoring.

 ## **2. Solution concept diagram**